alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 #### Where do you need help?
 * Really appreciate your comments on my objectives- looking forward to finalising!
+ * EK - we got this finished!
+Please do now add to Cezanne.

 #### Any other topics
 N/A